 Remove the dough and lightly knead to bring it together.

-Roll out the dough on a lightly floured surface to approx 1 cm thick (easier to manage using 1/2 the dough at a time)
+Roll out the dough on a lightly floured surface to approximately 1 cm thick (easier to manage using 1/2 the dough at a time)

 Sprinkle over edible flower petals and fresh thyme leaves (removed from the stalk).

-Gentle roll over the flowers.
-Some may not stick so just lightly press into place.
-Cut out shapes using a cookie cutter and place on to the baking tray.
+Gently roll over the flowers.
+Some may not stick, so just lightly press them into place.
+Cut out shapes using a cookie cutter and place them onto the baking tray.

-Merge the leftover edges and re-roll out and continue to cut shapes.
-The second roll will incorporate the flowers into the dough so you may want to add extras on top.
+Merge the leftover edges and re-roll out, and continue to cut shapes.
+The second roll will incorporate the flowers into the dough, so you may want to add extras on top.

 Bake for 15-20mins or until very slightly starting to go golden.
 You want to keep them pale so they don't become too dry and crumbly.
-Remove and allow to cool on a wire wrack.
+Remove and allow to cool on a wire rack.

 Notes